nodeontrain/nodeontrain.xyz/tuts/installation.md

 permalink: /tuts/installation/
 ---

-Getting Trainjs installed and ready-to-go should only take a few minutes.
+Getting [trainjs](https://nodeontrain.xyz) installed and ready-to-go should only take a few minutes.
 If it ever becomes a pain in the ass, please [file an issue](https://github.com/nodeontrain/trainjs/issues/new) (or submit a pull request) describing the issue you encountered and how we might make the process easier.

 ### Requirements

-Installing Trainjs is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.
+Installing [trainjs](https://nodeontrain.xyz) is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.

 - [Node.js 5.x](http://nodejs.org)
 - Linux, Unix, Mac OS X, or Windows

 <div class="note info">
-  <h5>Running Trainjs on Linux</h5>
+  <h5>Running <a href="https://nodeontrain.xyz">trainjs</a> on Linux</h5>
   <p>
-	Trainjs can run on multiple platforms, but the official tutorial only support installation on Linux platforms.
+	<a href="https://nodeontrain.xyz">trainjs</a> can run on multiple platforms, but the official
+	tutorial only support installation on Linux platforms.
   </p>
 </div>